DVA23/matrix_git/README.md

 2.1 Method __add__ that receive matrix with same size and return summ of two matrix 2.2 Method __mul__ that receive INT or FLOAT and return multiply matrix on scalar(mat * scalar) 2.3 Method __rmul__.
 The same method like __mul__ but it return multiply scalar on matrix (scalar * mat)

+3.1 Added to method __add__ error message if size of two matrix is different 3.2 Realized transpose method
+3.3 Added static method transposed